blockchain-group/blockchain-decentralization-measurement/README.md

 ## Metrics considered

-For the blockchain wealth decentralization the following metrics considered:
+For the blockchain wealth decentralization the following metrics are considered:

 - *Gini index,*